ishanvyas22/awesome-open-source-systems/README.md

 ## Application Monitoring

+- [Elastic APM](https://github.com/elastic/apm-server) - The APM Server receives data from Elastic APM agents and transforms it into Elasticsearch documents.
+Read more about Elastic APM at elastic.co/apm.
 - [Sentry](https://github.com/getsentry/sentry) - [Sentry](https://open.sentry.io/) is cross-platform application monitoring, with a focus on error reporting.

 ## Chat and Message Platforms